Bear Jaw and Abineau Hiking Trail Loop

 At the top of Bear Canyon the Bear Jaw ends, spilling out onto the wide, old, Pipeline Road.
 This well marked, and almost completely flat, upper-mountain passage connects a number of trails.
 For the loop, turn right to access the Abineau.
 Hiking Pipeline Road is a pleasant break.
 As a bonus, in Spring and early Summer, its surrounding trees shield the Winter snow, leaving frigid banks along the road to play in.
 As the trail gently curves forward, the backdrop of Mount Humphreys gets increasingly magnificent.

 After 1.4 miles, the Pipeline Road ends smack dab in front of Mount Humphreys’ northernmost slope, and at the top of a long ravine.
 Here there are hundred-mile views over Arizona’s northern plateau, the Grand Canyon and Sunset Crater.
-The 2.35 mile Abineau Trail connects here – crossing the top of the ravine to its further bank and then descending along its lower edge.
-The upper portions of the Abineau are a little more rugged, with a loose rocky surface and a few snow-downed trees to navigate.
+The 2.35 mile Abineau Trail connects here, criss-crossing the ravine numerous times as it descends steeply.
+The upper portions of the Abineau are narrow and rugged, with a loose rocky surface and a few snow-downed trees to navigate around.
 In Spring and early Summer, bits of the trail sometimes remain covered with patches of snow.
 Stick to lower edge of the ravine bank (closest to Mt.
 Humphreys) and the trail steadfastly appears between these minor obstacles.

 After about a mile the ravine’s impressive trail of winter exposure abates and the landscape regains a pacifist stride.
 In these lower sections, smoother surfaces are surrounded by gratefully upright trees.
 The joint trailhead for the Bear Jaw and Abineau Hiking Trail Loop is just a little further on, followed by the easy hike along the access trail back to the parking lot.

-Directions From the intersection of US-89 and I-180 (in Flagstaff), drive 12.6 miles northeast on US 89 to Forest Road 545 (directly across from the Sunset Crater Turnoff).
-Turn left / west on FR 522 and drive 1.1 mile to the T-intersection of FR 420 (on the left) and 552 (on the right).
-Turn right on FR 522 and continue for a little under one-mile to FR 418.
+Directions From the intersection of US-89 and I-40 (in Flagstaff), drive 12.6 miles northeast on US 89 to Forest Road 545 (directly across from the Sunset Crater Turnoff).
+Turn left / west on FR 522 and drive 0.65 miles to the T-intersection of FR 420 (on the left) and 552 (on the right).
+Turn right on FR 522 and continue for 1.2 miles to FR 418.
 Turn right / north on FR 118 and drive a little over 7 miles to Forest Road 9123J.
 Turn left / south on Forest Road 9123Ja for 1.2 miles to the trailhead for the Bear Jaw and Abineau Hiking Trail Loop.

 - Dayhike, Flagstaff, Moderate, Mountains, Northern Arizona, Pet Friendly, San Francisco Mountains, Views